jojomale/eidaQC/README.md

 Cartopy is recommended and preferred, but on an older system (Ubuntu 18.04) installation of its predecessor basemap might be easier.
 However, development of basemap has stopped and shifted to cartopy.

-For more details, take a look at https://eidaqc.readthedocs.io/en/latest/eidaqc.html#installation

 ## Install eidaqc